Axway/streams-open-docs/content/en/docs/relnotes/20210531_streams_relnotes.md

 ## New features and enhancements

 Streams now supports **at-least-once** delivery semantic to ensure that you receive all your messages.
-Streams handles this internally for persistent subscriptions and through the `Last-Event-Id` header for [SSE subscriptions](docs/subscribers/#quality-of-service-qos).
+Streams handles this internally for persistent subscriptions and through the `Last-Event-Id` header for SSE subscriptions.
+For more information, see [Subscribers](/docs/subscribers/#quality-of-service-qos).

 ## Important changes
 <!-- Use this section to describe any changes in the behavior of the product (as a result of features or fixes), for example, new Java system properties in the jvm.xml file.
 This section could also be used for any important information that doesn't fit elsewhere. -->